nhselect/step1-training/content/platform-roles/roles/assessor.md

 Once promoted into this role, delegates will be able to perform their Assessor responsibilities via the Supervise Application​

-### Key responsibilities/ platform functionalities​
+### Key responsibilities / platform functionalities​

-- Confirm Learners’ self-assessed ‘achieved’ Step 1 proficiencies​
+- Confirm Learners’ self-assessed ‘achieved’ Step 1, 2 or 3 proficiencies​

 <div class="role_trust-example">